SeppiaBrilla/University-notes/Combinatorial Decision Making and Optimization/LIP.md

-LIP, Linear interger programming is like [[Linear programming]] but only with integer values instead of real ones.
+LIP, Linear integer programming is like [[Linear programming]] but only with integer values instead of real ones.
-If a probem P is:
+If a problem P is:
-- Unfiesable in R --> it's unfeasable also in Z
+- Unfeasible in R --> it's unfeasible also in Z
 - Unbounded in R --> it can be:
 	- bounded in Z
 	- unbounded in Z